 3. Better Content Match

-Easier to create content that perfectly matches intent.
+Easier to create content that perfectly matches intent when the query is specific.

 4. Voice Search Optimization